 Good soil conditions and a rare wetland environment produce abundant vegetation here, making Bathurst a major calving area for the endangered Peary caribou.
 Here, too, find Polar Bear Pass National Wildlife Area, a migratory route for polar bears from March to November.
 The north half of the island is the proposed Tuktusiuqvialuk National Park.

 Melville Island was first visited by British explorer Sir William Parry in 1819.
 Not only did he discover the island - ice forced him to spend the winter in 1820 at what is now called 'Winter Harbor.'
+The island is named for Robert Dundas, second Viscount Melville, who was First Sea Lord at the time.

 Melville Island is one of two major breeding grounds for a small sea goose, the Western High Arctic brant.
 DNA analysis and field observations suggest that these birds may be distinct from other brant stocks.
 Numbering only 4,000-8,000 birds, this is one of the rarest goose stocks in the world.